joe-bamford/transcription-tools/README.md

 - pandas
 - scipy
 - pyaudio
-- struct
 - keyboard
 - yellowbrick (optional, only for plot aesthetics)

 > NOTE: These scripts will only work if you install my forked version of pychord.
+You can clone it from [here](https://github.com/joe-bamford/pychord).

 ## _midi-stream.py_